Dragon Ball Z: English dub production and broadcasting

+From 1993 to 1996, a Dragon Ball Z English-language dub was produced in the Philippines by the Creative Products Corporation and aired on RPN 9 with English-language renditions of both the Japanese opening theme "Cha-La Head-Cha-La" and "Detekoi Tobikiri Zenkai Power!" performed by the youth dance and singing group Age of Wonder.

-In 1996, Funimation Productions (now known as Crunchyroll LLC) licensed Dragon Ball Z for an English-language release in North America, after cancelling their initial dub of Dragon Ball half-way through their originally-planned 26-episode first season.
+In 1996, Funimation Productions (now known as Crunchyroll, LLC) licensed Dragon Ball Z for an English-language release in North America, after cancelling their initial dub of Dragon Ball half-way through their originally-planned 26-episode first season.
 Funimation's 1996 release was not the first broadcast in the United States, as some networks had already aired versions of the series in other languages on a smaller scale.
-This included Nippon Golden Network's broadcast of a subtitled Japanese version in Hawaii from 1994.
+This included Nippon Golden Network's broadcast of a subtitled Japanese version in Hawaii from 1994 and later an unedited broadcast in 1997 on the International Channel.
 Funimation worked with Saban Entertainment to syndicate the series on television, and Pioneer Entertainment to handle home video distribution.
 A Vancouver-based cast recording at the Ocean Studios were hired by Funimation to dub the anime (Funimation had previously used a similar Vancouver-based voice cast in their initial Dragon Ball dub, recorded at Dick & Roger's Sound Studio).
 Contract musicians for Saban, Ron Wasserman and Jeremy Sweet, known for their work on the Power Rangers franchise, composed a new guitar-driven soundtrack.
 The dub's opening theme (nicknamed "Rock the Dragon") was sung by Sweet, and afterwards Wasserman got hired by Saban to do background music for the dub.
 For contractual reasons, the background music and opening theme was officially credited to Saban founders Shuki Levy and Haim Saban (under the alias Kussa Mahehi), with the actual extent of their involvement in the soundtrack being unclear.

 Funimation's initial English dub of Dragon Ball Z had mandated cuts to content and length, which reduced the first 67 episodes into 53 (though TV episode 53 actually ends half-way through uncut episode 67).
-Most of the edits were done to make the anime more tame and kid-friendly, most notably having references to death sidestepped with phrases like "sent to the next dimension".
-It premiered in the United States on September 13, 1996, in first-run syndication, but halted production in 1998 after two seasons despite strong ratings.
+Most of the edits were done to make the anime more tame and kid-friendly, having references to death sidestepped with phrases like "sent to the next dimension".
+It premiered in the United States on September 13, 1996, in first-run syndication, including local Fox, WB, and UPN stations, but halted production in 1998 after two seasons despite strong ratings.
 This was due to Saban scaling down its syndication operations, in order to focus on producing original material for the Fox Kids Network and its newly acquired Fox Family Channel.
 Pioneer also ceased its home video release of the series at volume 17 (the end of the dub) and retained the rights to produce an uncut subtitled version, but did not do so.
 They did, however, release uncut dubs of the first three Z movies on home video.